rhart/openrewrite-cookbook/README.md

 ### ChangeYamlPropertyConditionally

-Updates a YAML property value only when all specified conditions in the same document match.
-Supports multiple conditions (AND logic) and regex-based replacement with capture groups.
-Useful for updating values in multi-document YAML files where each document should be evaluated independently.
+Change a YAML property, optionally only when specified conditions are met.
+Expects dot notation for nested YAML mappings.
+Based on `org.openrewrite.yaml.ChangePropertyValue` with added support for conditional execution.

-#### Quick Example
+#### Conditional Example

-Update `replicas` to `3` only in Deployments where `environment` is `production`:
+Update `spec.replicas` only in Deployments in the production environment:

 ```yaml
 ---